Minor injuries unit (MIU) Orsett

-Following clinical assessment, if indicated an x-ray can be carried out on site Monday to Friday until 4.00 pm.
-Weekends and bank holidays 9.00am to 2.30pm.
+Following clinical assessment, if indicated, an x-ray can be carried out on site Monday to Friday from 10am until 6pm.
+Weekends and bank holidays from 10am to 2.30pm.

 X-rays can be carried out for injuries between the shoulder and fingers and the knee to the toes only.

 X-ray at MIU is not available for children under seven years of age due to the complexity of interpreting results.

 Your GP can request that you have an x-ray without the need to attend MIU first .
 You can arrange this by calling 01268 524900.